New Jersey Gun Laws

 0

 New Jersey is a shall-issue state.
-Concealed weapons permits are issued at the local level by municipal police departments or New Jersey State Police.
+Concealed-weapons permits are issued at the local level by municipal police departments or the New Jersey State Police.
 Applicants must first obtain the approval of their local police chief, then must present his or her application to a superior court judge.
-A New Jersey concealed carry permit applicant must be 21 years of age.
+A New Jersey concealed-carry permit applicant must be 21 years of age.

-There is no specific waiting period to buy a firearm, however, a permit, called a Firearms Purchaser Identification (FPID) card, is required for each handgun purchase, and the permit is valid for 90 days.
+There is no specific waiting period to buy a firearm in New Jersey.
+However, a Firearms Purchaser Identification (FPID) card and a Permit To Purchase a Handgun are required for each handgun purchase.
+The permit is valid for 90 days.
 Only one handgun can be purchased within a 30-day period.

-Yes, in New Jersey a Firearms Purchaser Identification (FPID) card is required for each handgun purchase, and the permit is valid for 90 days.
+Yes.
+A Firearms Purchaser Identification (FPID) card and a Permit To Purchase a Handgun are required for each handgun purchase, and the permit is valid for 90 days.
 Only one handgun can be purchased within a 30-day period.

-Who Is Eligible To Obtain a Concealed Carry Permit or Permit to Carry a Handgun (PCH) in New Jersey?
+Who is eligible to obtain a Permit to Carry a Handgun (PCH) in New Jersey?

-Any New Jersey state resident who is at least 21 years of age can apply for a concealed carry permit or Permit to Carry a Handgun (PCH).
+Any New Jersey state resident who is at least 21 years of age can apply for a Permit to Carry a Handgun (PCH).

-Is Firearms Training A Requirement in New Jersey For a Concealed Carry Permit or Permit to Carry a Handgun (PCH)?
+Is firearms training a requirement in New Jersey Permit to Carry a Handgun (PCH)?

-What Are The Requirements To Obtain a Concealed Carry Permit or Permit to Carry a Handgun (PCH) in New Jersey?
+What are the requirements to obtain a Permit to Carry a Handgun (PCH) in New Jersey?

 • Be at least 21 years old